tobyink/rust-tada/README.md

   -s, --sort <BY>         sort by 'smart', 'urgency', 'importance' (default), 'size', 'alpha', or 'due' -h, --help              Print help information

-Ignores tasks which are marked as already complete.
+Ignores tasks which are marked as already complete or have a start date in the future.
 ```

 ### tada urgent